PythonRSAS/pythonrsas.github.io/_posts/2022-07-23-1-Dynamic-programming.md

 # Subarray with the greatest sum

 We are given an array and asked to find the subarray with the greatest sum.
 Note that subarrays need to be contiguous.
 Initially I thought, well, why don't we just sum all the positive numbers.
-But, no.
+But that's not necessarily contiguous.

 ## Number of subarrays